 What we will suggest, is that you shop around.
-In many larger cities there are more than one tattooist - and don't be afraid to travel!
+In many larger cities there is more than one tattooist - and don't be afraid to travel!
 Visit them all, and check how they work.
 Then choose one that you feel comfortable with.

 Remember that you will have the tattoo with you for the rest of your life.
 So it will pay to be just a little thorough before you decide to have one done.